melonproject-archive/documentation/chapters/prices.md

 returns (bool isValid, uint kyberPrice)`

 This public view function takes the `_baseAsset` and `_quoteAsset` token contract addresses and returns a boolean indicating price validity and the average expected current Kyber Network price.
 &nbsp;

+`function convertQuantity(uint fromAssetQuantity, address fromAsset, address toAsset) public view returns (uint)`

+This public view function calculates and returns the quantity of the `toAsset` token which has a current value equal to the `fromAssetQuantity` of the `fromAsset` token.
+&nbsp;

+`function getLastUpdate() public view returns (uint)`

+This public view function returns the blocktime timestamp of the last price update, `lastUpdate`.
+&nbsp;